htcondor/htcondor/docs/man-pages/condor_submit.rst

  gce_image = <image id>
     For grid type **gce** jobs, the identifier of the virtual machine image representing the HTCondor job to be run.
-This virtual machine image must already be register with GCE and reside in Google’s Cloud Storage service. :index:`gce_json_file<single: gce_json_file; submit commands>` gce_json_file = <pathname>
+This virtual machine image must already be register with GCE and reside in Google's Cloud Storage service. :index:`gce_json_file<single: gce_json_file; submit commands>` gce_json_file = <pathname>
     For grid type **gce** jobs, specifies the path and file name of a